-9.18.3 Mac OS X: Starting the Web Service With launchd
+9.18.3 macOS: Starting the Web Service With launchd

-On Mac OS X, launchd is used the Oracle VM VirtualBox to start webservice. configuration file be found An example can in \$HOME/Library/LaunchAgents/org.virtualbox.vboxwebsrv.plist.
+On macOS, launchd is used the Oracle VM VirtualBox to start webservice. configuration file be found An example can in \$HOME/Library/LaunchAgents/org.virtualbox.vboxwebsrv.plist.
 It can be enabled by changing the Disabled key from true to false.
 To manually start the service use the following command: